 PHILADELPHIA (AP) — The family of the late NFL star Junior Seau has settled its wrongful death lawsuit against the NFL over the popular San Diego linebacker’s 2012 suicide.

 The confidential settlement comes after the family opted out of the NFL concussion settlement covering more than 20,000 retired players.
-That plan pays up to $4 million to families of men like Seau, who were found after their deaths to have the brain deterioration chronic traumatic encephalopathy, known as CTE.
+That plan pays up to $4 million to families of men like Seau, who were found after their deaths to have the brain deterioration known as chronic traumatic encephalopathy or CTE.

-This story has been corrected to reflect that Seau was 43 when he died, not 42.
+This story has been corrected to show that Seau was 43 when he died, not 42.

 More AP NFL: https://apnews.com/tag/NFL and https://twitter.com/AP_NFL